Sunday, September 29, 2024

 Regular readers to this site will already know my general dislike for wine tasting notes.
 While I tasted hundreds of wines while in and on Etna, I cannot imagine listing them here.
 Who will read them?
 Who will care?
 And, really, that’s not why I am here.
 You wish a view and a feel for Etna?
 I can do that.
 You want a taste?
 You’re on your own.
 Go to Etna.
 Taste.
 Tasting is believing.

 No, I’m here to paint a picture of the place.
-In the 30+ years I have been going to La Mutagna, I’ve seen sweeping changes.
+In the 30+ years I have been going to La Muntagna, I’ve seen sweeping changes.
 We talk about geologic time.
-On Etna, geologic time prevails, for sure.
+On Etna, time is measured in larger doses, for sure.
 But the last several generations have been geologic in effect - a whole lot of changes going on.

 Even the last eight years have shown me that Etna is moving at a pace that might be hard to pin down.
 It’s light years different from 2016 – light years!
 It was almost as if they had plopped another reality right down on the existing ones, palimpsest-like.
 But then again, Sicily is the epi-center of palimpsest-like occurrences.
 And Etna is no exception.